 2. Update your resume

-One of the most important tools in job hunting is your resume.
-It’s important to ensure your resume is up-to-date and reflects your current skills and experience.
+One of the most critical tools in job hunting is your resume.
+It’s crucial to ensure your resume is up-to-date and reflects your current skills and experience.

 If you don’t have much work experience, that’s okay!
 There are other things you can include on your resume to make it stand out, such as: